 On the sleeve, each diagonal row of flowers and leafs is bordered by golden sidelong lines.

-What is the secret in recognizing an old beaded blouse?
+What is the secret to recognize an old beaded blouse?
 It stands in the quality of the beads.
 The ones that you find these days are made of plastic.
 When you find a blouse with glass beads, with polished sides, be sure you found an authentic old piece.
 It’s the type of embroidery which shines in the sun, like a Faberge jewelry.
 Those beads were used in the past.
 They didn’t wash out in the sun, or lose their color.
 Also, even in the past, the golden shining beads were very rare and expensive.
 That is why you won’t find a lot of them on a blouse.

 This beaded blouse has been designed 40 years ago, it is not very old, but still fabulous.